zorganovic/mobx-starter/README.md

 ## Goals

-This project is trying to emulate Flux/Redux's unidirectional flow in a different way.

-In the case of redux, you have actions, a dispatcher and reducers.
+We have one state object.
+That object can be accessed by any React component decorated with `@connect`.

-Here we just have actions, which are just namespaced functions _(namespace = action filename)_ that affect the state.
+If we want to update the state, we execute `actions` which are just namespaced functions _(namespace = action filename)_ that affect the state.

-All the re-rendering is efficiently taken care by [MobX](https://github.com/mobxjs/mobx) so you can focus on two things:
+All the rendering is efficiently taken care by [MobX](https://github.com/mobxjs/mobx) so you can focus on two things:

 `What to name your action?` and `what should it do?`